-Students in the bachelor's degree program in electrical engineering at Louisiana State University can choose to specialize in electronics engineering, systems and signal processing, energy or computer systems.
+Students in the bachelor's degree program in electrical engineering at Louisiana State University can choose to specialize in electronics engineering, systems, and signal processing, energy or computer systems.
 Courses include electronics, digital logic, and microprocessor systems.
 A variety of lab courses allow students to gain hands-on electrical engineering experience.

 The master's degree program in electrical engineering includes a specialization in electronics.
-Coursework in this specialization includes optimal electronics, physics of device electronics, linear circuit design and semiconductor power devices.
+Coursework in this specialization includes optimal electronics, physics of device electronics, linear circuit design, and semiconductor power devices.

 The Ph.D. in Electrical Engineering at Louisiana State University is a research-oriented program.
 Students can enter the program with just a bachelor's degree but will need to complete a minimum of 48 semester hours of courses in addition to writing a dissertation.
-Students who have already earned M.S. degrees in Electrical Engineering may be able to apply course credits from their master's degree program toward the Ph.D. program.
+Students who have already earned M.S. degrees in Electrical Engineering may be able to apply for course credits from their master's degree program toward the Ph.D. program.

 Louisiana Tech University

 This school in Ruston offers a bachelor's degree in electrical engineering.
-This four-year program includes courses in electrical circuits, digital design, solid state electronics, thermodynamics and magnetic fields.
+This four-year program includes courses in electrical circuits, digital design, solid-state electronics, thermodynamics, and magnetic fields.
 Students experience electrical engineering through classroom lectures and various laboratory programs.
-Available undergraduate laboratories focus on electronics and circuits, microcomputers, optoelectronics, communications, controls and power.
+Available undergraduate laboratories focus on electronics and circuits, microcomputers, optoelectronics, communications, controls, and power.
 A graduate laboratory is available for the study of micro and nanosystems.

-Students can also enroll in a MS in Engineering degree program with an electrical engineering concentration.
-Students can choose to complete a thesis or non-thesis option.
+Students can also enroll in an MS in Engineering degree program with an electrical engineering concentration.
+Students can choose to complete a thesis or a non-thesis option.
 The thesis option requires 30 credit hours, while the non-thesis option requires 36 credit hours.
 A graduate laboratory is available for the study of micro and nanosystems.

 Southern University and A&M College

 Located in Baton Rouge, Southern University and A & M College offers bachelor's degree programs in both Electrical Engineering and Electronics Engineering Technology.
-Students learn through a hands-on approach combined with laboratory work, technical tasks and classroom lectures.
-The Electrical Engineering program emphasizes control and systems, communications, and electronics, while the Electronics Engineering program focuses on computer networking, circuit analysis and signal processing.
+Students learn through a hands-on approach combined with laboratory work, technical tasks, and classroom lectures.
+The Electrical Engineering program emphasizes control and systems, communications, and electronics, while the Electronics Engineering program focuses on computer networking, circuit analysis, and signal processing.
 Courses in both programs include the study of signals and systems, digital logic design and electronics.

 University of Louisiana at Lafayette